 introducing Chatta Box. it comes in a tetrapak, so you can take it pretty much anywhere (it’s resealable) but even better, it’s recyclable.

 thanks to Nick for the pics of the launch. definitely a product to look out for over summer.

 lots of pretty colours and pretty girls, the launch was at the Planetarium in Cape Town last thursday at 4pm.

 not a great shot of the POS or the packaging but you get the idea:

-Posted in branding, Cape Town, parties, instant grass, on the move, youth, green
+Posted in branding, Cape Town, green, instant grass, on the move, parties, youth

 Tagged advertising, alcoholic beverages, blog, Cape Town, Chatta Box, cradle to cradle, experiential marketing, green, instant grass, launch, marketing, mybrandedlife, new product, packaging, planetarium, POS, recyclable, south african, tetrapak, wine